isomerpages/enterprisesg-cpso/_consumers/01-choose-safer-products/b-general-consumer-goods.md

 Regional or national standards may also be accepted for consumer goods that do not have applicable international safety standards.

+The Consumer Product Safety Office does active post-market surveillance to reduce the impact of unsafe general consumer goods as soon as safety issues are discovered.
+Consumers may also refer to the [Product Safety Alerts and Recalls](https://www.enterprisesg.gov.sg/quality-standards/consumer-protection/for-consumers/product-safety-alerts-and-recalls) for the latest news regarding unsafe consumer products identified in Singapore.

 ## Choosing safety